 Simple decoction recipe:

-Homemade ointment for pyoderma (purulent skin conditions):
+Homemade balm for pyoderma (purulent skin conditions):

 Homemade anti-wrinkle cream: